evaczeydapommersheim/pands-project/README.md

 4. VISUALIZATION<br>

-A lot of the data included in [summary.txt](/pands-project/summary.txt) can be represented ina graphical way also.
+A lot of the data included in [summary.txt](/pands-project/summary.txt) can be represented in a graphical way also.
 Python libraries utilized in this visualization attempt were Matplotlib and Seaborn.
-Seaborn is built upon Matplotlib but is widely used for representing data is a highly efficient manner.
-The approach followed in this project the following.<br>
+Seaborn is built upon Matplotlib and is widely used for representing data in a highly efficient manner.
+The approach followed in this project is included and detailed in the file [visual.py](/pands-project/visual.py).<br>
-Historgrams were used to plot each variable:Sepal Length, Sepal Width, Petal Length and Petal width.
-Histograms proide information about the distribution of the datapoints for each feature.
+Historgrams were used to plot each variable (feature): Sepal Length, Sepal Width, Petal Length and Petal width.
+Histograms provide information about the distribution of the datapoints for each feature.
 Pictures of each histogram can be found in this Github Folder.<br>

 <img src="Hist_petal_length.png" width="300">
 <img src="Hist_petal_width.png" width="300"><br>
 <img src="Hist_sepal_length.png" width="300">
 <img src="Hist_sepal_width.png" width="300">

-The plots for each feature allow to determine the dimensions of each feature and the most frequent values, but as some of the data do not prove to be following a normal distribution it is not easy to determine the mean values for each feature.
-In addition the historgrams in this case do not provide a breakdown of the species which are included together one the graph of each feature.<br>
+The plots  allow to determine the dimensions of each feature and the most frequent values they occure with, but as some of the data do not prove to be following a normal distribution it is not easy to determine the mean values or the standard deviation for each feature.
+In addition, the historgrams do not provide a breakdown of the species which they incorporate on the graph of each feature.<br>

-Although individual scatter plots were also generated to examine the ditribution of the datapoints by differentiating between the different species of the flowers.
-The PairGrid option in Seaborn allowed a more efficient presentation of all datapoints on scatterplots as well as distribution plots (Histograms).
+Although individual scatter plots were also generated to examine the distribution of the datapoints by differentiating between the species of the flowers.
+The PairGrid option in Seaborn allowed a more efficient presentation of all datapoints on scatterplots as well as distribution plots (Histograms) diagonally.

 <img src="IrisDataScatterPlot1.png" width="300">
 <img src="IrisDataScatterPlot2.png" width="300"><br>